Kava: benefits, dosage, contraindications

 Anxiety ✪✪✪✪✪

-Meta-analyses and clinical trials show that standardized kava extracts (150-400 mg/day, containing 70% kavalactones) are more effective than a placebo in relieving non-psychotic anxiety, comparable to 10 mg buspirone or 30 mg oxazepam.
+Meta-analyses and clinical trials show that standardized kava extracts (150-400 mg/day, containing 70% kavalactones) are more effective than placebo for relieving non-psychotic anxiety, comparable to 10 mg of buspirone or 30 mg of oxazepam.
 The effects appear dose-dependent: more than 200 mg of kavalactones per day for at least 5 weeks are necessary for optimal benefit.
-However, kava is ineffective for subclinical anxiety or sporadic use.
+By contrast, kava is ineffective for subclinical anxiety or for occasional use.

 Posologie